docksen/airset/README.md

   setItem(key: keyof D, value: D[keyof D]): this

   /**
-   * Update a shallow field in the data
-   *
-   * - Update a shallow field in the current data and refresh the page
+   * Update a shallow field in the current data and refresh the page *
    * - To refresh the page, use the refresh method
    *
    * @param key Shallow field name